Acrylic painting techniques

 Acrylic painting techniques are different styles of manipulating and working with polymer-based acrylic paints.
 Acrylics differ from oil paints in that they have shorter drying times (as little as 10 minutes) and are soluble in water.
-These types of paint eliminate the need for turpentine and gesso, and can be applied directly onto canvas.
+Since acrylic paint dries at a faster rate than other types of paint, some techniques require more swift execution before the paint dries.
+There are benefits to adding water before it dries out completely, because the paint can be manipulated for longer before drying.
+Acrylic paint eliminates the need for turpentine and gesso, and can be applied directly onto the canvas, though gesso can still be used to improve the look of a painting and provide a smoother surface to work with.
+Artists use various paint brushes and a multi color palette to help them find and refine painting techniques.
 Aside from painting with concentrated color paints, acrylics can also be watered down to a consistency that can be poured or used for glazes.

 Preventing paint from drying out

 Acrylics are often preferred because they dry faster on canvas than oil paints due to their polymer base.
 However, in some circumstances, the artist may want the paint to stay moist longer.
 A trick to keep paints from drying out is to spray a light mist of water over them occasionally.
+Another way is by adding an artistic grade acrylic retarder or a homemade retarder.
 Moisture-retaining palettes also increase acrylic paint drying time, and can be substituted with a shallow container, a sheet of grease proof paper, or piece of wet watercolor paper.